monsoft/photosorter/README.md

 #### Installation
 Just clone this repo on your *nix/Mac.
-Install required commandline tools: jq, curl, tr and exiftool
+Install required commandline tools: jq, curl, tr and exiftool.

 #### Obtain Radar API key

 You need to create account on https://radar.com webiste and obtain free API key.
 This key looks like `prj_test_pk_.....` or `prj_prod_pk_.....`.
-This API key need to used to declere variable `RADAR_API_KEY` in Photosorter code:
+This API key must be used to declere the variable `RADAR_API_KEY` in Photosorter code:
 ```
 RADAR_API_KEY="prj_test_pk_....."
 ```